close

 • Load your rsbuild.config.ts file

-• Map compatible Rsbuild options to Rstest configuration
+• Extract and map test-relevant Rsbuild options to Rstest configuration

 • Merge with any additional Rstest config you provide